jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

 installed on the system via `apt-get`, and letting you install the newer versions with a few button clicks.

-On Fedora with a desktop GUI, the "Software" application "Updates" table sometimes does this, but sometimes seems to mention no updates available even when the method below does find updates.
+On Fedora and Rocky with a desktop GUI, the "Software" application "Updates" table sometimes does this, but sometimes seems to mention no updates available even when the method below does find updates.
 I do not know why this difference exists.

-Fedora command line method of seeing what updated packages are available, without installing them:
+Fedora/Rocky command line method of seeing what updated packages are available, without installing them:

 ```bash